Support Us Button Widget

 And while you may not have heard the phrase “cloud inversion” before, if you follow any Chattanoogan with a camera on social media, you’ve definitely seen it.

-The weather event is also known as a temperature inversion, and it’s exactly what it sounds like — the result of the normal distribution of air inverting, aka, cool air being trapped beneath warm air.
+The weather event is also known as a temperature inversion, and it’s exactly what it sounds like — the result of the normal distribution of air inverting, or cool air being trapped beneath warm air.

 So, how to see it in person and snap a photo of your own?
-While there’s no foolproof way to predict a cloud inversion occurrence, the Tennessee River Gorge Trust recently shared a few conditions that are conducive to cloud inversions, so you can try to predict when the next one will take place:
+While there’s no foolproof way to predict a cloud inversion occurrence, the Tennessee River Gorge Trust shared a few conditions that are conducive to cloud inversions, so you can try to predict when the next one will take place:

 • Temperature that meets the dew point